hipe/tmx/basic/doc/issues/027-the-normalization-narrative.md

 normalization.

-### channel of concern xyzzy: is the value we should store different than the
+### channel of concern three: is the value we should store different than the
     value we received (and if so, what is this new value)?

 this is the bread and butter of normalization: a data node comes in in